asimwe1/rust_chatapp/site/guide/4-requests.md

 the admin panel displayed.
 If the user is not an admin, the `AdminUser` guard will forward.
 Since the `admin_panel_user` route is ranked next highest, it is attempted next.
-This route succeeds if there is _any_ user signed in, and an authorization failure message is displayed.
+This route succeeds if there is _any_ user signed in, and an authorization error message is displayed.
 Finally, if a user isn't signed in, the `admin_panel_redirect` route is attempted.
 Since this route has no guards, it always succeeds.
 The user is redirected to a log in page.